 If someone is requesting information on your behalf they will need written confirmation from you to evidence your consent for us to release this and proof of ID (both yours and theirs).
 We have one month to provide you with the information you’ve asked for (although we will try to provide this to you as promptly as possible).

-In response to SARs, we will provide you with a copy of the information we hold that relates to you.
+In response to Data Subject Access Requests, we will provide you with a copy of the information we hold that relates to you.
 This will not generally include information about your property such as repair logs, details of contractor visits, or general property maintenance information as this is unlikely to be ‘personal information’.

 If you feel that any data that we hold about you is inaccurate you have the right to ask us to correct or rectify it.
 You also have a right to ask us to erase information about you where you can demonstrate that the data we hold is no longer needed by us, or if you withdraw the consent upon which our processing is based, or if you feel that we are unlawfully processing your data.